 I studied at Fine Art at Harrow School of Art and Portsmouth Polytechnic.
 I was a railwayman for a number of years before becoming an arts administrator and a music manager.
 By the time I was forty, and for the next twenty or so years I was a full time illustrator and cartoonist, working freelance for a broad range of newspapers and magazines.
 Political cartoons for the Guardian, finance cartoons for the Mail, covers for the Spectator, caricatures for the Solicitors Journal and so on.

-2021 Suffolk Open Studios, won two prizes in the online exhibition.
+2021 Suffolk Open Studios, won a prize! in the online exhibition

-Solo exhibition in Aldeburgh, titled ‘Incongruous’, with ceramicist Ann Lee.
+2016 Joint exhibition in Aldeburgh, titled ‘Incongruous’, with ceramicist Ann Lee

-I am a member of Suffolk Open Studios and Ipswich Art Society.
+I am a member of Suffolk Open Studios and Ipswich Art Society and Artworks.

 Instagram: @farrtoon

-To enquire about the availability or price of a particular artwork on this page, please contact the artist using the form below.
+To enquire about the availability or price of an artwork on this page, please contact the artist via email (above), or use the contact form below.

 Contact Simon Farr